Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Introduction

-The index formula in conformal-diffeomorphism invariant geometry is derived from the computation of the Connes-Chern character $\bCh(\sD_{g})_{\sigma_{g}}$.
-As we don't know whether the conformal Dirac spectral triple satisfies Moscovici's Ansatz alluded to above, we \emph{a priori} cannot make use of a CM cocycle representative to compute the Connes-Chern character $\bCh(\sD_{g})_{\sigma_{g}}$.
-However, its conformal invariance means that we can choose \emph{any} metric in the conformal class $\sC$ to compute it.
-In particular, we may take a $G$-invariant metric.
-It follows from Obata-Ferrand theorem that such a metric always exists when the conformal structure is not flat (i.e., it is not equivalent to the conformal structure of the round sphere).
-In the case the metric $g$ is $G$-invariant the conformal spectral triple becomes an ordinary spectral triple.
-We postpone to the sequel~\cite{PW:Part2} (referred to as Part~II) the explicit computation of the Connes-Chern character of a general equivariant Dirac spectral triple $(C^{\infty}(M)\rtimes G, L^{2}_{g}(M,\sS), \sD_{g})$, where $G$ is a group of smooth isometries.
-Note that for our purpose it crucial to compute the Connes-Chern character defined as a class in the \emph{continuous} cochain cyclic cohomology $\op{\mathbf{HP}}^{\bt}(C^{\infty}(M)\rtimes G)$.
-Using the results of Part~II and given any $G$-invariant metric $g\in \sC$, we then can express the Connes-Chern character $\bCh(\sD_{g})_{\sigma_{g}}$ in terms of explicit universal polynomials in curvatures and normal curvatures of fixed-point manifolds of the various diffeomorphisms in $G$ (see Theorem~\ref{thm:LIF-Conformal-Geometry} for the explicit formulas).
-These terms are reminiscent of the local equivariant index theorem for Dirac operators of Atiyah-Segal~\cite{AS:IEO2}.
-Together with the index formula~(\ref{eq:Intro.CC-character-index}) this provides us with a local index formula in conformal-diffeomorphism invariant geometry (for non-flat conformal structures).
+Assuming the non-flatness of $\sC$ we are reduced to the computation of the Connes-Chern character of an ordinary equivariant Dirac spectral triple $(C^{\infty}(M)\rtimes G, L^{2}_{g}(M,\sS), \sD_{g})$, where $G$ is a group of isometries.
+In this case, the Connes-Chern character is computed in~\cite{PW:JNCG16} by making use of a CM cocycle representative and by computing this cocycle by means of heat kernel techniques.
+This allows us to express the Connes-Chern character $\bCh(\sD_{g})_{\sigma_{g}}$ in terms of explicit polynomials in curvatures and normal curvatures of the fixed-point manifolds of diffeomorphisms in $G$ (see Theorem~\ref{thm:LIF-Conformal-Geometry} for for the precise statement).
+These formulas are reminiscent of the local equivariant index theorem for Dirac operators of Atiyah-Segal-Singer~\cite{AS:IEO2,AS:IEO3}.
+This provides us with a reformulation of the local index formula in conformal-diffeomorphism invariant geometry.

-As cyclic cohomology is dual to cyclic homology, the conformal invariance of the Connes-Chern character $\bCh(\sD_{g})_{\sigma_{g}}$ implies that any pairing with cyclic cycles produces a numerical conformal invariant.
-In order to understand these invariants we construct \emph{geometric} cyclic cycles spanning the cyclic homology of $C^{\infty}(M)\rtimes G$.
-At this stage it is really important to have a representative of the Connes-Chern character in $\op{\mathbf{HP}}^{0}(C^{\infty}(M)\rtimes G)$, since the geometric cycles live in the dual cyclic homology $\op{\mathbf{HP}}_{0}(C^{\infty}(M)\rtimes G)$.
-This cyclic homology was computed by Brylinski-Nistor~\cite{BN:CCEG} (see also~\cite{Cr:CCEGGC}).
-Namely,

-where $\brak{G}$ is set of conjugacy classes of $G$ and $H^{\bt}(M^{\phi})$ is the $G_{\phi}$-invariant cohomology of the fixed point submanifold $M^{\phi}_{a}$, $\dim M_{a}^{\phi}=a$, where $G_{\phi}$ is the stabilizer in $G$ of a representative $\phi$ in a given conjugacy class $\brak\phi$.
-The results of~\cite{BN:CCEG} and~\cite{Cr:CCEGGC} are stated in a much more general case of the convolution algebra of an \'etale groupoid.
-Furthermore, although it can be exhibited by explicit geometric Hochschild cycles (see, e.g.,~\cite{Da:ENCR} in case $G$ is finite), it is difficult to obtain explicit cyclic cycles due to some incompatibility properties between the cyclic operator and the action of the group $G$.